 Let me guess.
-You’ve seen every article out there detailing “things to do in Vegas” and they left you wanting something more… exotic?
+You’ve seen every article out there detailing “things to do in Vegas” and they left you wanting something more… unique?
 While we enjoy the “typical” Las Vegas activities, there is something to be said about branching out and finding something straight-up weird to do.
-Fortunately, Las Vegas has some really unique, out of the ordinary activities that you should consider taking advantage of.
+Fortunately, Las Vegas has some really unique, out-of-the-ordinary activities that you should consider taking advantage of.

-Below, we’ll cover some of our favorite weird and unique things to do in Vegas that will help you branch out from the ordinary.
+Below, we’ll cover some of our favorite weird things to do in Vegas that will help you branch out from the ordinary.

 Erotic Heritage Museum: Ranking as one of the weirdest things to check out in Vegas, the Erotic Heritage Museum showcases 24,000 square feet of exhibits that explore the artistic expression of love from around the world.
 From unique sculptures to depictions of the human body and pleasurable activities, there may not be a more unique way to set the mood in Vegas.

 Note that there is currently an Erotic Heritage Museum Groupon deal that allows groups of 2 or four to save some money.

 Skydiving: One of the weirdest things you could possibly want to do in Vegas is jumping out of a functioning airplane.
 People do it though, and it could be an option if you are looking for something out of the ordinary to do in Vegas.

 There are numerous operators a short drive from the Strip, most offering pricing that at $150-$200 per person, however, there are commonly skydiving deals available on Groupon.

 Throw Axes and Break Stuff: Stop by Axehole in downtown Las Vegas and you’ll have the opportunity to throw deadly items like axes, ninja stars, and spears at wooden targets.